ABOUT THE PARKS

 Brookside Park – Church Road (Map)

 Brookside Park is nestled behind Chadds Ford Development and is near numerous other residential neighborhoods.
 Brookside offers a basketball court, playground apparatus, and a pavilion with picnic tables.
+(Pavilion and picnic tables are available on a first-come, first-served basis; not for rent.

 Boathouse Park – Boathouse Road (Map)

 Boathouse Road is located along the Swatara River, offering an opportunity unique to all other Township parks.
 The Township installed a boat launch to provide access to the river.
 Residents can enjoy a day of fishing, boating, and picnicking in this beautiful natural environment.
+(Picnic tables are available on a first-come, first-served basis, not for rent.

 Koons Park – Sandhill Road (Map)